c4dm/qm-vamp-plugins/README.txt

 		Detection and Spectral Modulation.
 		ISSC 2005

-This plugin analyses a single channel of audio and estimates the locations of note onsets within the music.
+The Note Onset Detector plugin analyses a single channel of audio and estimates the locations of note onsets within the music.

+It calculates an onset likelihood function for each spectral frame, and picks peaks in a smoothed version of this function.
+The plugin is non-causal, returning all results at the end of processing.

 It has three outputs: the note onset positions, the onset detection function used in estimating onset positions, and a smoothed version of